mlee1423/mkdocs-test/docs/3-partinstall.md

-# PC Part Installation Guide
+# Beginner's Hardware Installation Guide for PC Building

 ## Preparation

 ### Required Tools

-- Screwdriver (magnetic preferred but not required)
+- Screwdriver (magnetic preferred, but not required)
-- Scissors
 - Zip Ties or Velcro Straps (some parts come with these, check the box beforehand)
 - Non Conductive Surface for Assembly